ChrisFeldmeier/multiagent-livekit-simli/README.md

 ❌ Avatar Video Picture is not working at the moment, got a green broken screen 🙁

+🪄 most of the magic is in the agent-1/main.py file

 ![Description of the image](/error.jpeg)